 A guide for those who mentor or advise students or junior colleagues.
 Developed by the Committee on Science, engineering and Public Policy (COSEPUP) for the National Academy of Science.
 (1997)

 How to Mentor Graduate Students.
-A Guide for Faculty in a Diverse University (Michigan)
+A Guide for Faculty (Michigan)

 How to Get the Mentoring You Want.
-A Guide for Graduate Students at a Diverse University (Michigan)
+A Guide for Graduate Students (Michigan)

 Enhancing the Postdoctoral Experience (COSEPUP)